Merge the King of Utility with the best of Modular CSS to create a brilliant combination for your projects.

 Modifier

-Other descriptions of the special behaviour of a block or element could be active, disabled, underlined or large.
+Other descriptions of a block or element's special behaviour could include active, disabled, underlined, or large.

 Example of a button: